rschwabco/aserto-demo/Tutorial.md

 npx create-react-app aserto-react-demo
 ```

-You can start the app by running:
+You can now `cd aserto-react-demo` and start the app by running:

 ```
 npm start